The Atheist Bible, CC-BY Fabian M. Suchanek

 Cults

 It turns out that some religions shared these characteristics in their early stages.
 Take Islam, for example.
-From its beginning, Islam had a charismatic and controlling leader (the Prophet Mohammed) who reported to have a direct line to a higher power, and who was considered a criminal by his adversaries at the time .
-To this date, conservative interpretations of the Islamic faith show an intolerance to questioning their beliefs, encourage adherents to cut ties with family members who have left the faith, and believe in the coming end of the world (called “Yawm al-Qiyamah”).
-The same goes for Christianity: Jesus was a charismatic leader, and he was executed as a criminal by the Roman authorities of his time.
-Christianity then rose to a world religion that, historically, instilled guilt and fear, condemned all unbelievers to hell, and punished the questioning of its beliefs.
-To this date, it believes in an Apocalypse, and has leaders who take financial advantage of their followers.
+From its beginning, Islam had a charismatic and controlling leader (the Prophet Muhammad) who reported to have a direct line to a higher power and who was considered a criminal at the time (due to his participation in caravan raids)1819.
+To this date, conservative interpretations of Islam also show an intolerance to questioning of their beliefs, encourage adherents to cut ties with family members who have left the faith, and believe in the coming end of the world[Quran 80:33-42].
+The Quran also continuously alternates promises of affection with threats of punishment.
+Something similar goes for Christianity: Jesus was a charismatic leader executed as a criminal by Roman authorities for his perceived rebellion.
+Christianity then rose to a world religion that, historically, instilled guilt and fear, condemned nonbelievers to Hell, and punished the questioning of its beliefs.
+To this date, Christianity believes in an impending end of the world (the Apocalypse) and has leaders who take financial advantage of their followers.

 In a cult, there is a person at the top who knows it’s scam.